AndrewSav/Memento/README.md

 ## Change Log

+* 1.6.0
+  * Updated dependencies
+  * Add installed and save path detection when playing the same game on a second computer, and syncing via cloud sync.
+See Cloud Sync section above
 * 1.5.0
   * Added ability to clone Profiles, e.g. when you want to track different characters separately for the same game
 * 1.4.1